inkarkat/vim-TextTransform/README.md

                                         "V", or "^V" (like visualmode())
-                                "startPos": the start position of the text "endPos"  : the end position of the text "arguments":List of optional passed command
+                                "startPos": the start position of the text "endPos"  : the end position of the text "triggerPos":
+                                            the cursor position where the
+                                            transformation has been triggered
+                                "arguments":List of optional passed command
                                             arguments (when arguments have been
                                             configured for a command; always empty